Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/aws-ebs.md

 ### GP2

-In usual conditions ClickHouse being limited by throughput of volumes only and amount of provided IOPS doesn't make any big difference for performance.
+In usual conditions ClickHouse being limited by throughput of volumes and amount of provided IOPS doesn't make any big difference for performance starting from a certain number.
 So the most native choice for clickhouse is gp2 and gp3 volumes.

 ‌Because gp2 volumes have a hard limit of 250 MiB/s per volume (for volumes bigger than 334 GB), it usually makes sense to split one big volume in multiple smaller volumes larger than 334GB in order to have maximum possible throughput.